Funding for Tsunami Repairs Sought

 qualify for,” said Rod Antone, communications director for the county.

-He stressed that individuals must file their own flood insurance.
+He stressed that individuals must file their own home insurance claim.
 So far, only one residence in Puko`o has filed a flood insurance claim, according to Pancho Alcon, owner of Pancho Alcon Ltd., the island’s only insurance agency.
+Homeowners should review their homeowners insurance policy to determine the type of coverage and benefits they can use.

 Any funding the county gets from the state from damage reports will not be for individual residences or business, but to benefit entire communities, such as Maalaea Harbor on Maui.